Think When Needed: Model-Aware Reasoning Routing for LLM-based Ranking: Method

 \hz{However, prior work and our observations reveal that LLMs often exhibit a systematic \textit{yes-bias}, whereby semantically inverted questions (e.g., “Is this difficult?” vs.\ “Is this easy?”) can both elicit high \textit{yes} probabilities~\cite{zheng2023judging}.
 Such directional bias undermines the reliability of checklist-derived signals and can unintentionally bias the model’s reasoning preference.
 To mitigate this issue, we construct \textbf{paired, direction-balanced questions} to enhance the checklist, with one phrased to align with \nonthinkmode and the other with \thinkmode tendencies (e.g., single-intent vs.\ multi-intent queries).
 By aggregating the paired responses, the router obtains more symmetric and robust evidence.\footnote{Due to space constraints, the complete checklist is provided in our open-source code.}}

 \hz{Building on the diagnostic question design, we integrate the checklist into the model input to extract model-aware difficulty signals without interfering with the ranking generation process.
 A compact set of questions is appended to the prompt as a suffix and organized into independent blocks, one per question.
 To prevent cross-interference, we apply a \textit{block-diagonal causal mask} that restricts each probe to attend only to the shared prefix and its own tokens, while blocking any interaction with other probes.
-This masking enforces strict probe isolation, ensuring that checklist probing has no effect on ranking generation, while preserving efficiency via a single concatenated forward pass.}
+This masking enforces strict probe isolation, ensuring that checklist probing has no effect on ranking generation, while preserving efficiency via a single concatenated forward pass.} Implementation details of checklist-based probing are provided in Appendix.

 \hz{In summary, the checklist probing mechanism offers an efficient and non-intrusive way to obtain \textit{model-aware difficulty signals} by eliciting the LLM’s own uncertainty through isolated diagnostic questions.
 These signals complement the ranking-aware features and provide the router with additional evidence for determining when explicit reasoning is likely to be beneficial.}